 Don’t get me wrong–I see a lot of potential when it comes to cloud, but as it remains a relatively new technology, it’s up to security leaders to examine cloud migration with a skeptical eye, making sure potential security pitfalls are addressed.
-It starts with the right questions–questions that security leaders should be asking; that practitioners should be prepared to answer; and that cloud providers should be using to make sure their clients are protected.
+It starts with the right questions–questions that security leaders should be asking; that practitioners should be prepared to answer; and that cloud provider should be using to make sure their clients are protected.

 To get to the root of the cloud migration concerns, I asked my colleagues series of questions based on what my teammates and I consider table-stakes to resisting threat actor exploitation, data theft and attack:

 1) Do you know what you have in the cloud in terms of virtual servers, applications and data?